Amjad Zakariya

-Amjad Zakariya (born 1971) is a Pakistani former footballer, who played as a striker for the Pakistan national football team between the years 1993 till 1997.
+Amjad Zakariya (born 15 May 1971) is a Pakistani former footballer who played as a forward for the Pakistan national football team.

+Early life

+Zakariya hails from Kabirwala in the Khanewal district of Pakistan.

 Club career

-Zakariya played for WAPDA and Allied Bank for most of his career.
-In 1996, he helped WAPDA win the 1996 President PFF Cup playing an important role in their triumph, scoring four goals throughout the tournament and also finding the net in the final.
-In an edition of the "All Pakistan Football Tournament" held in Khangarh, he managed to score nine consecutive goals against Rajanpur XI.
-In 1995, he joined Allied Bank, under head coach Zafar Iqbal, he also supposedly holds the record for the most goals scored in a single match in Pakistan with 15 goals.
+Zakariya first played for WAPDA, and later joined Allied Bank in 1995.
+In 1996, he helped Allied Bank win the 1996 President PFF Cup playing an important role in their triumph, scoring four goals throughout the tournament and also finding the net in the final.
+He also won several National Football Championship titles with Allied Bank.

 International career

-Zakariya first played for the Pakistan A squad for the 1993 ECO Cup held in Tehran, Iran.
+In June 1993, the Pakistan Football Federation sent an alternate team, designated as "Pakistan A" which included Zakariya, to the 1993 ECO Cup held in Tehran, Iran, while the main national team was participating in the 1994 FIFA World Cup qualifiers.
+He played against Iran and Turkmenistan in the tournament.

 Amjad Zakariya (on the left) heading the ball.

-Zakariya would go on to feature in tournaments such as 1996 Asian Cup qualifers, 1998 World Cup qualifiers, and the 1997 SAFF Gold Cup where Pakistan achieved a third-place finish.
+Zakariya would go on to feature with the Pakistan national team in tournaments such as 1996 Asian Cup qualifiers, 1998 World Cup qualifiers, and the 1997 SAFF Gold Cup where Pakistan achieved a third-place finish.